 She had been sedated for the flight, and she was lying in her soft carrier like a sphinx, eyes closed, and showed no interest in water, or food.
 So we set back off on the five-hour drive home, me in the passenger set with the cat carrier on my knees.
 Leia slept throughout.
 My boyfriend later admitted he thought we’d caught a bit of a lemon cat, but I wasn’t really concerned at all.
 Something strange happened when we finally turned onto our street.
 Finally, there was life in the kitty carrier… she began to miaow and move around her small carrier quite a bit, and whether it was just a long time until the sedation had worn off, or whether kitty could sense she was coming home, we still have no idea!

-Where Leia 1.0 had sat in the carrier for about a day, only to disappear behind the sofa, this one jumped out of the carrier, miaowed excitedly, then started pacing the room.
+Where Leia 1.0 had sat in the carrier for about a day back in 2002, only to disappear behind the sofa, this one jumped out of the carrier, miaowed excitedly, then started pacing the room.
 She ate all the food we gave her, then kept pacing and scratching the door.
 We ended up letting her run all over the apartment that night.
-She was now really making up for her quietness earlier on, and continued to miaow all night – at some point, I got up, gave her more food, then put my earplugs in and slept peacefully until the next morning.
+She was now really making up for her quietness earlier on, and continued to miaow all night.
+At some point, I got up, gave her more food, then put my earplugs in and slept peacefully until the next morning.
 By then, Leia was exploring her new home, ate, and behaved as if she had always lived with us.
 We could pick her up, and in the evening she would, of course, sit between us on the sofa and watch TV.

 Around two weeks later, with the beautiful weather, we let her go into our fenced garden – she was quite timid and would only go out with us.
 Two months alter, she brought her first mouse, and now, nearly a year after adoption, she is really into climbing trees and spending a large chunk of the day outside – not without coming in from time to time to check up on us.
 We usually just leave the door to the garden open all day when the weather is good, so that she can go in and out as she pleases – it was hugely inconvenient in the winter, but now the warmer days come and kitty loves controlling her empire from the terrace and run around in the garden.